landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 a(0.6F, 1.7F);
 ```

 In fact, they do correspond.  `acs a()` is clearly a call do `a()` within `acs`, and `(FF)V` indicates that two floats are passed.
 This matches very well with `a(0.6F, 1.7F)`, an in-class call to `a()`, passing two Floats.
 The `ldc` lines are clearly involved, because they provide the specific values of those Floats.
 This all ties together by reading and understanding the **bytecode** that corresponds to these operations.
-The Wikipedia references I included in Chapter 0x01 are very valuable for reading Java bytecode, and after doing it enough, one begins to beable to read it like any language one is familiar with.
+The Wikipedia references I included in Chapter 0x01 are very valuable for reading Java bytecode, and after doing it enough, one begins to be able to read it like any language one is familiar with.

 Using the Wikipedia bytecode reference, we see that the opcodes for the above are:
 ```